Do you have a blog? Do this to improve your SEO positioning

 Description

-The elements to be evaluated are:
+The elements to evaluate are:

-• Length: From 156 to 160 characters is approximately equal to 32 words.
+• Length: 156 to 160 characters is approximately equal to 32 words.

 • Value Attribute: some data or word that differentiates them from the competition in SERPS.